Operation Crossroads: Test Able

+Detonation

-At 9:00 on July 1, Gilda was dropped from the B-29 Superfortress Dave's Dream of the 509th Bombardment Group.
+At 09:00 on July 1, 1946, Gilda was dropped from the B-29 Dave's Dream of the 509th Bombardment Group, piloted by Major Woodrow Swancutt under the command of Brigadier General Roger M. Ramey.
 The plane, formerly known as Big Stink, had been the photographic equipment aircraft on the Nagasaki mission in 1945.
 It had been renamed in honor of Dave Semple, a bombardier who was killed during a practice mission on March 7, 1946.
 Gilda detonated 520 ft above the target fleet, with a yield of 23 kilotons.
 Five ships were sunk.
-Two attack transports sank immediately, two destroyers within hours, and one Japanese cruiser the following day.
+Two attack transports sank immediately, two destroyers within hours, and Sakawa the following day.

 Some of the 114 press observers expressed disappointment at the effect on ships.
 The New York Times reported, prematurely, that "only two were sunk, one capsized, and eighteen damaged."
-The next day, the Times carried an explanation by Secretary of the Navy James Forrestal that "heavily built and heavily armored ships are difficult to sink unless they sustain underwater damage."
+The next day, the Times carried an explanation by Forrestal that "heavily built and heavily armored ships are difficult to sink unless they sustain underwater damage."

 The main cause of less-than-expected ship damage was that the bomb missed its aim point by 710 yd.
 The ship the bomb was aimed at failed to sink.
 The miss resulted in a government investigation of the flight crew of the B-29 bomber.
 Various explanations were offered, including the bomb's known poor ballistic characteristics, but none was convincing.
 Images of the drop were inconclusive.
 The bombsight was checked and found error free.
-Pumpkin bomb drops were conducted, but were accurate.
+Pumpkin bomb drops were conducted and were accurate.
 Colonel Paul W. Tibbets believed that the miss was caused by a miscalculation by the crew.
 The mystery was never solved.

 There were other factors that made Able less spectacular than expected.
 Observers were much farther away than at the Trinity test, and the high humidity absorbed much of the light and heat.